spacebeam/research/web/spacebeam.org/content/pages/about.md

 - Functions are a form of objects.
 - Message passing and function calling are analogous.
-- Async communication is the base of non-blocking systems.
+- Asynchronous message passing is necessary for non-blocking systems.
 - Selective receive allow to ignore messages uninteresting now.

 ## Community